-We have some Dutch friends Karen and Kas (pronounced case) who grow a couple acres of strawberries and do self pick which works very well.
-Being Dutch the crop is very clean but a couple of weeks before harvest they need help as straw has to be placed between the row to protect the berries.
-I realized after helping to distribute 5 tons of straw with a pitchfork why they are called straw berries.
-Last year my 2 eldest helped but as one of them is in Lille cat minding and writing a thesis I felt obliged to keep the other one company.
+We have some Dutch friends called Karen and Kas (pronounced case) who grow a couple of acres of strawberries and do self-pick, which works very well.
+Being Dutch, the crop is very clean but a couple of weeks before harvest they need help as straw has to be placed between the rows to protect the berries.
+I realized after helping distribute 5 tons of straw with a pitchfork why they are called straw-berries.
+Last year my 2 eldest helped, but as one of them is in Lille cat minding and writing a thesis, I felt obliged to keep the other one company.

 It’s a very sexist job as it is the men who put out the straw and the women who crawl on hands and knees putting the straw under the plants.
-When there is a group of us working there is a blend of languages English/French/Dutch being spoken.
-They should have a good year as the rain came at the right time after nearly 2 months of sun and berries are swelling.
-They aren’t registered as Bio (organic) but they don’t treat or use chemicals – they rotate the land and it’s in grass for 2 years and the only thing is the straw is from a conventional farm, but they taste really good!
+When there is a group of us working, there is a blend of languages being spoken: English/French/Dutch.
+Karen and Kas should have a good year as the rain came at the right time after nearly two months of sun and the berries are swelling.
+They aren’t registered as Bio (organic) but they don’t treat with or use chemicals – they rotate the land and it’s in grass for two years and the only thing is the straw is from a conventional farm, but they taste really good!

 Our town band has at last sorted out the problem of the old drummer versus the young one.
-After the last repetition where the old guy just slagged off Kevin [16yr] and he resigned it was decided to call an AGM extraordinaire and have Luc the old drummer excluded (chucked out) for his outrageous bad behavior.
-This is good news as no one seems to like him and he never contributes to the aperitif after rehearsal.]]>
+After the last repetition where the old guy just slagged off Kevin [aged 16] who resigned, it was decided to call an AGM extraordinaire and have Luc the old drummer excluded (chucked out) for his outrageous bad behaviour.
+This is good news as no one seems to like him and he never contributes to the aperitif after rehearsal.